-HSI, member NYSE, FINRA, SIPC is a sub-distributor of the HSBC Funds.
-AMUS uses the services of HSI (USA) Inc. to facilitate the distribution of HSBC Funds.
+HSI is a member New York Stock Exchange, Financial Industry Regulatory Authority, Securities Investor Protection Corporation.
+HSI is a sub-distributor of the HSBC Funds.
 Affiliates of AMUS receive fees for providing various services to the Funds.

 Certain employees of AMUS and HSBC Bank are registered representatives of HSI and may hold FINRA and state securities registration.
-HSI maintains supervision of such persons.
+HSI supervises such persons.
 Certain employees are dually registered as IARs and also securities licensed Registered Representatives of HSI, a FINRA registered broker/dealer.